-Valium (diazepam) is a prescription medication that is common prescribed for muscle tension, depression, and alcohol withdrawal symptoms.
+Diazepam (Valium) is prescribed for muscle tension, depression, and alcohol withdrawal symptoms.
 It is a sedative, which means it slows the body’s processes to help achieve a specific result.
-Those who feel anxious, for instance, may feel calm and more at ease while taking Valium.
-It also helps loosen stiff muscles, making it commonly used by those with certain conditions in which chronic pain is an issue.
+Those who struggle with anxiety, for instance, may feel calm and more at ease while taking it.
+It is common to prescribe Valium for pain because it also helps relax stiff muscles, making it popular with people struggling with certain conditions characterized by chronic physical discomfort.

-Valium addiction occurs when someone becomes dependent on the drug for day to day function.
+Diazepam addiction occurs when someone becomes dependent on the drug for day to day function.
 Troubling symptoms may occur when he or she hasn’t had a dose in a while.
-These are called withdrawal symptoms.
-Addiction may lead to additional symptoms, such as:
+Valium addiction withdrawal symptoms include:

 - Clumsiness and an inability to complete simple physical tasks

-- Mood swings, depression, and anxiety – the very things Valium is used to treat
+- Mood swings, depression, and anxiety – the very things Diazepam is used to treat

 - Aggression, even in those with no history of violence or aggressive behavior

-- Taking a higher dose of Valium daily
+- Taking a higher dose of Diazepam daily

 - Taking the drug to normally function throughout the day